Neuroinfectious Diseases Research Workshop: Advancing Translational Science and Clinical Research Innovation

 • Dr. Lyle Petersen (Director of the Division of Vector-Borne Diseases, Centers for Disease Control and Prevention, National Center for Emerging and Zoonotic Infectious Diseases): Epidemic Arboviral Diseases

-• Dr. Emily Lee (Staff Scientist and Functional Group Lead, National Center for Advancing Translational Sciences, NIH): Drug screening for neurotropic viruses
+• Dr. Emily Lee (Staff Scientist and Functional Group Lead, National Center for Advancing Translational Sciences, NIH): Drug screening for Neurotropic Viruses

 11:30–11:45 AMBreak